How AI Can Protect Our Water: Detecting The Invisible Threats Within

 Deployment on GitHub Repository

-To deploy on Streamlit’s community cloud, the deployment code should be hosted on a GitHub repository separate from the Dagshub repository.
-At the time of creating this document, the code is currently hosted on a personal account and must be updated to an account associated with the San Jose chapter.
+To deploy the application on Streamlit’s Community Cloud, the code needed to be hosted on a GitHub repository separate from the DagsHub repository.
+At the time of documentation, the deployment code was hosted on a personal account and needed to be transferred to an account associated with the San Jose chapter.

 Large File Storage (LFS)

-Since Detectron2’s model file size exceeds 100MB, Git Large File Storage (LFS) has been leveraged to manage and version large files efficiently.
-This can be made possible with the installation and configuration of Git LFS.
-Due note that each GitHub account receives 1 Gib of free storage and 1 Gib a month of free bandwidth.
+Since the Detectron2 model file exceeded 100MB, the team used Git Large File Storage (LFS) to handle and version large files efficiently.
+This setup requires installing and configuring Git LFS.
+Each GitHub account provides 1 GiB of free storage and 1 GiB of monthly bandwidth, which helps manage large assets within these limits.

 Detectron2 Installation Handling